volkaseezn/c_network_programming/README.md

 # c_network_programming
-Hosting all my codes written while learning how to work with sockets and networks in
+Hosting all my codes written while learning how to work with sockets and networks.

+I use the book "Hands-on Network Programming with C" written by Lewis Van Winkle.